RacquelleRequenez/ELK-Stack-Project/README.md

 - Load balancers protect availability.
 Load balancers distribute network traffic across multiple servers.
 A load balancer can protect from DoS attacks.
 A jump box adds a security layer to the web servers by preventing them from being exposed to the public.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the metrics and system files.
-- Filebeat watches for log files and log events.
-Filebeat collects data about the file system.
-Filebeat watches for when and if a file changes.
+- Filebeat collects data about the file system.
 - Metricbeat collects machine metrics.

 The configuration details of each machine may be found below.